Ollerjuan/2048-1st-project-popular-mobile-game-/README.md

 - as a user I would like to for everything to flow smoothly when sliding accross the board
 - as a user I would like for the math portion to be correct everytime
-- as a user I would like to know make my Start button be the reset button as well
+- as a user I would like to  make my Start button be the reset button as well

 # Stretch Goals